Register your interest for ELLA 2019

 What is ELLA?

-ELLA is a fun, digital, play-based language learning program for children in preschool.
+Early Learning Languages Australia (ELLA) is a fun, digital, play-based language learning program for children in preschool.
 It helps children to become more comfortable with different languages early in life so that they can stay engaged with learning languages in later years.

 ELLA is part of the Australian Government's commitment to supporting language study in Australia.

 About 2500 preschools (80,000 children) are participating in the 2018 ELLA program.
 View a list of participating preschools.

 Independent analysis reveals the unprecedented success of the ELLA apps in introducing preschoolers to a language other than English.
 Reports by Deloitte Access Economics and Swinburne University of Technology Babylab clearly indicate that ELLA is effective in introducing new languages to preschool children, in raising their awareness of other cultures, and in engaging their interest in learning different languages.

 Three-quarters of educators stated they have more confidence in incorporating language learning into their preschools after implementing ELLA.
 Close to 90 per cent of educators expected children to continue to demonstrate an interest in learning about additional languages in later years of schooling.

 Evaluation of ELLA 2016 trial, Deloitte Access Economics

 Evaluation of the ELLA apps, Swinburne University of Technology